 This recipe for Baked Herb-Crusted Cashew-Almond Cheese by Meredith Youngson is unbelievable.
 Lemon juice combined with nutritional yeast give it a tangy, “authentic” flavor that’s just begging to be served with sweet, fruity flavors.
 You can even alternate what flavors you serve this cashew-almond cheese with, so experiment to your heart’s delight!
 The base of this cheese would also pair beautifully with dried cranberries, figs, and sun-dried tomatoes.

 This is a two-in-one recipe!
 First up we have a delicious Sliceable Zucchini Cheese by Lena Ksanti.
 Yep, you heard right!
 It’s a beautiful pale green, and it tastes absolutely delicious on crackers.
 Then, we have a creamy, dreamy orange nacho cheese that you can dip chips and veggies in, or use as a sauce for mac and cheese!
 The possibilities are endless!

 Who doesn’t need an awesome cheese dip at one point or another in their lives?
 In this particular Loaded Queso Dip by Kirsten Kaminski, potato, onions, vegetable broth, and spices join together to create the perfect creamy base which you can then top with anything you want!
 Stick to these traditional queso toppings or go for a fusion dip, up to you!

 21. Raw Almond Parmesan

-This Raw Almond Parmesan is so easy to make — all you need is a high-powered blender.
+This Raw Almond Parmesan by Julie West is so easy to make — all you need is a high-powered blender.
 Add in some nutritional yeast, garlic powder, a little sea salt and you have yourself a nice healthy topping.
 And it’s so easy to make too.
 It will add tons of flavor to your salads, soups, pastas, and so much more.
 Sprinkle away!

 22. Raw Nut-Free Sesame Cheese